Nordic Bluetooth Low Energy(BLE) Training:

 LabA-5) Segger Embedded Studio for Nordic nRF5x tutorial: This lab will go over all the steps needed to download, install , configure, license and test the SEGGER Embedded studio for Nordic nRF5x devices and development boards.

-LabA-6) Interacting with the nRF5x hardware peripherals: A set of hands-on examples to get familiarized with some of the available drivers, hardware abstractions layers, libraries, and protocols APIs of the nRF5 SDK.
+LabA-6) Interacting with the nRF5x hardware peripherals: A set of hands-on examples to get familiarized with some of the frequently used drivers, hardware abstractions layers, libraries, and protocols APIs of the nRF5 SDK.

-- LabA-6.1) nRF5x GPIO tutorial: In this sub lab, we will take a close look on the General Purpose Input/Output (GPIO) hardware peripheral (aka: GPIO Port) available inside an nRF5x SoC, its registers layout and software available abstraction layers.
+- LabA-6.1) nRF5x GPIO tutorial: In this sub lab, we will take a close look on the General Purpose Input/Output (GPIO) hardware peripheral (aka: GPIO Port) available inside an nRF5x SoC, its registers layout and available software abstraction layers.
 The GPIO will be used in this lab to communicate with the push buttons and LEDs on the nRF52840-DK .
 Even though there is an easier approach to interact with the LEDs and push buttons which is through the Board Support Package (BSP) library seen in LabA-5 , however, understanding the GPIO port is critical and will enable us to interface with a broader range of external circuitry and not just the board’s LEDs and push buttons.
-The GPIOTE is not covered here.

-LabB-3) Blinking LEDs and reading buttons through BLE.
+LabB-2) Blinking LEDs and reading buttons through BLE (The BLE Hello World !).

 LabB-6) BLE URL Beacon example.